bakiucann/BakiUcan_FINAL/README.md

 ## Contributing

 The project is developed and maintained by `Baki Uçan`.
-If you would like to contribute or have any questions, please reach out at `your-email@example.com`.
+If you would like to contribute or have any questions, please reach out at on GitHub.

 ## License